 Get ready folks… This is the whole point to the article and the moment where you realize HOW MUCH MONEY you’ve wasted over the years.

-And as you’ve learned childrens, antioxidants react with free radicals and then die.
-Therefore, if antioxidants are stored in a jar, every time you open that jar and expose the entire product to oxygen, a good amount of the antioxidants react with the oxygen… and then they die.
+So let’s put this all together.
+As we’ve already learned, antioxidants react with free radicals and then become useless.
+Therefore, if antioxidants are stored in a jar, every time you open that jar and expose the entire product to oxygen, a good amount of the antioxidants will react with the oxygen… and then they’re done.
+They can no longer work as antioxidants and might as well not even be there!

 Picture it this way: You have an airplane hanger full of eager-beaver kamikaze pilots ready to suicide themselves all over some jerk enemy.
 They are ready to go!!!

 Every time you open the airplane hanger, the kamikazes take that as a signal to fly out and kill themselves all over the place.
 The more you open the hanger, the more kamikazes you lose.
-Pretty soon, you’re left with a very expensive, empty hangar.
+Pretty soon, you’re left with a very expensive and very empty hangar.

 And on top of that, you’re introducing your own bacteria (by sticking your dirty finger in the jar) into a moist and sheltered climate where it can grow into millions of monsters that crawl all over your face and give you zits!
 Yippee!